BRC-RU/GitHub_Training_GIFS/README.md

-# GitHub_Training_GIFS
+# GitHub Training Emotion GIFs
-A collection of GIFs that show how BRC training made people feel
+A collection of GIFs that show how the [GitHub training](https://rockefelleruniversity.github.io/RU_reproducibleR/) from the BRC at Rockefeller University made people feel.